-Changes in bowel habits are very common — especially in the first trimester.
-You can experience constipation or loose stools and diarrhea, and it can be hard to pinpoint the exact cause.
-It may be nervousness and anxiety about being pregnant, or it may be something in your diet.
+Changes in bowel habits are very common, especially in the first trimester, but it can be hard to pinpoint the exact cause.
+It may be nervousness and anxiety about being pregnant that's causing your constipation or diarrhea, or it may be something in your diet.

 Hemorrhoids are very common and could cause your stools to become bloody.
-Increased blood flow plays a role, along with the pregnant uterus putting pressure on the veins.
-Avoiding constipation (by drinking plenty of water and eating a lot of fiber) may help prevent hemorrhoids from forming.
+Increased blood flow plays a part in this, along with the fact that your growing uterus is putting pressure on your veins.
+Drinking plenty of water and eating a lot of fiber can help prevent constipation, which in turn may help stop hemorrhoids from forming.

 Hemorrhoids are often the result of constipation, so you’ll need to treat that by eating more fiber and drinking more fluids.
 Sometimes, the iron in prenatal vitamins can cause constipation.
-To counter that, Salinas suggests you increase fiber intake, eat more fruit and, if necessary, ask for a prescription stool softener, which is completely safe in pregnancy.
+To counter that, Salinas says to increase your fiber intake, eat more fruit and, if necessary, ask for a prescription stool softener, which is completely safe in pregnancy.